abubakar343/PDF_extraction_pdf.co_API/README.md

 # PDF to Excel Conversion using pdf.co API

-This project is designed to convert PDF files to Excel format using the pdf.co pdf.co API.
+This project is designed to convert PDF files to Excel format using the [PDF.co](https://pdf.co) API.
 The script automates the process of uploading a PDF file, converting it to an Excel file, and then downloading the converted file.

 ## Features